DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/FAQ.md

 If **Enable file parameters** is set to _Yes_ on your Method of Payment, the **File format** requires a value.

-### 	AP Payment advice – Vendor bank details missing
+### 	Payment advice report – Vendor bank details missing
 *Issue:*
 AP Payment advice doesn't show Vendor bank details: